Uterine prolapse: Signs and symptoms

 While uterine prolapse is rarely life-threatening, the symptoms associated with uterine prolapse can have a significant impact on quality of life.
 The severity of prolapse symptoms does not necessarily correlate with the degree of prolapse, and one may experience little to no bothersome symptoms with even advanced prolapse.
 Additionally, different forms of pelvic organ prolapse often present with similar symptoms.

 Most women who experience pelvic organ prolapse do not have symptoms.
 When symptoms are present, the most common and most specific symptoms for uterine prolapse—and organ prolapse in general—into the vagina are bulge symptoms, such as pelvic pressure, vaginal fullness, or a palpable vaginal bulge, and these symptoms are often more common and more severe if the prolapse reaches the vaginal hymen.
 Urinary symptoms, such as uncontrollable loss of urine or difficulty urinating, may also be present.
 Complete uterine prolapse in which the uterus protrudes through the vaginal hymen is known as procidentia.
 In the absence of treatment, symptoms of procidentia may include purulent vaginal discharge, ulceration, and bleeding.
 Complications of procidentia include urinary obstruction.

 People may also report sexual dysfunction symptoms, such as pain with sexual intercourse and decreased libido.
 There is conflicting data concerning the effect of pelvic organ prolapse on sexual function.
 The severity of the symptoms associated with prolapse seems to have a negative effect on sexual activity and reported satisfaction.
 Mild or asymptomatic prolapse does not seem to be associated with sexual complaints while more symptomatic prolapse is associated with more negative sexual symptoms.

 Causes

-The most common risk factor associated with uterine prolapse is vaginal childbirth.
-The risk of prolapse increased with each vaginal delivery, and people who have had multiple vaginal deliveries are more likely to develop prolapse compared with those who have had a single vaginal delivery.
-Operative vaginal delivery, especially when obstetrical forceps are used, has been found to increase the odds of pelvic organ prolapse when compared to non-operative vaginal delivery.

-Age also plays a significant role in uterine prolapse, with prevalence increasing with each decade of life due in part to age-related changes to pelvic support structures and menopause-related reduction in estrogen levels.
-Additionally, conditions that chronically increase the pressure within the abdomen can also predispose people to uterine prolapse.
+Conditions that chronically increase the pressure within the abdomen can predispose people to uterine prolapse.
 This includes chronic obstructive pulmonary disease (COPD), obesity, chronic cough, straining due to chronic constipation, and repetitive heavy lifting.
 Tobacco smoking has been found to be correlated to pelvic organ prolapse both due to the risk of developing lung conditions that lead to chronic cough or COPD as well as the negative effects of tobacco chemicals on connective tissue.